Agentz360/secure-coveragepy/doc/config.rst

 [run] debug
 ...........

 (multi-string) A list of debug options.
-See :ref:`the run --debug option
+See :ref:`the run -‍-debug option
 <cmd_run_debug>` for details.